QingXXiong/QingX/Limbo_Games_Walkthrough/Limbo_Games_Walkthrough.md

 ## Overview

 Limbo is a puzzle game, telling a story about a boy on a mission to find his sister by going through a dozen of challenges.
 It's dark and surreal with great sound and clever gaming design.
-If you are a sucker for these things, you're in the right place.
+If you are a sucker for these things but feel the game is challenging to play, then you're in the right place.

 Before you start, you need: